tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 **Authoritative — REQUIRED before further replicator changes**

-This document defines the **replicator‑side packet composition architecture** used to generate packets consumed by **MMA2.0 raw ingest**.
+This document defines the **replicator-side packet composition architecture** used to generate packets consumed by **MMA2.0 Raw Ingest v1**.

 It intentionally does **not** modify, redefine, or extend MMA2.0.